'I was denied service as a Canadian,' man with cerebral palsy says after Passport Canada incident

 Gurza managed to fill in the form with the help of a personal attendant at home, but said he has lodged a complaint both by phone with an agent and in writing on Passport Canada's website.

 "Someone comes in and says they can't, and is disclosing that to you, which is not an easy thing to do.
-It's sometimes embarrassing," said Gurka.
+It's sometimes embarrassing," said Gurza.

 "The fact that I was denied and told, 'Here's a paper form,' which I just told you I can't use — I'd just like to see them have some compassion."